 If you’re not in TennCare but think you might be eligible, or you have questions, contact the Tennessee Health Connection at 855-259-0701.

-Click here to learn more about the TennCare Kids program and find links to additional services.
+Visit the TennCare Kids website to learn more about the program and to find links to additional services.

 For simple steps families can take to get healthier—including tips for healthy eating, exercise, good sleeping habits and dental health—check out Healthier Tennessee’s Small Starts For Families tool.